Information and advice on Brexit

 1.What are the timescales/when will we be leaving?

-The council will continue engaging with our partners and communities to give advice and support where we can.
+The council will continue engaging with our partners and communities on any updated schedules and give advice and support where we can.

 More information can be found at www.gov.uk/brexit.